 CLI Module (runex/cli.py) – Usage Examples

 This document explains how to use the CLI tool and what to expect for each option.
-The CLI is built with Click and calls generate_prompt()
+The CLI is built with Click and calls generate_prompt() from runex.core.
+Below are some practical usage scenarios with examples of the initial directory structure, sample .gitignore content (if applicable), and the expected output.

 1. Default Mode (No Options)